aliawaleed/Introduction-to-Interactive-Media/Final Project/README.md

 A video of my own version of the game can be accessed using this [link](https://drive.google.com/file/d/1DLH2D2MQI0c9ZGYY3JCvyCR178lys7-d/view?usp=sharing).

 The goal of the game is to take the customer's order and ensure that you place all the required ingredients in the burger before you place the top bun.
-Once the top bun is placed, the game ends and you get to know whether you made the correct order or not.
+Once the top bun is placed, the game ends and you get to know whether you placed all of the correct items or not.

 - The game initially starts with:
   * a bun at the bottom of the screen